pyamsoft/pstate-frequency/README.md

 significantly updated.
 Y is the minor version number, it will be updated when
 features are added to existing versions.
 Z is the bugfix version number, it
 will be updated generally whenever a bug is fixed or patched.

-The addition of a ".git" tag after the bugfix version number signifies that
-the current version is nebulus, and is in the process of fixing a bug or
-patching a feature that would otherwise lead to the incrementation of the
-bugfix version number.

 ### Usage